oanegros/Blender_for_Biologists_2023/README.md

 ### Why render microscopy data in blender

 All biological systems live in 3D, and a lot of our data, such as microscopy, are also 3D.
-Most of this is either viewed purely slice-by-slice or in exorbitantly expensive proprietary software.
+Most of this is either viewed purely slice-by-slice or in proprietary software.

 Here, I hope to show that we can use the open source software blender, which has a lot of community support from artists, to create pretty and granularly controllable 3D data visualizations.